Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 Like Robinhood, Webull offers free trades on stocks, ADR’s, ETF’s and Options.

 As of November 2020, they now offer Crypto Currency trading as well.
-This eliminates one of the biggest advantages Robinhood had on Webull.
+This eliminates one of the biggest advantages Robinhood had vs. Webull.

 Webull also offers short-selling on certain stocks, which is something Robinhood doesn’t do at the moment.